cloudfoundry/bosh-vsphere-cpi-release/docs/development.md

 With bundler installed, run the vendoring script:

 ```
-./scripts/vendor_gems
+cd src/vsphere_cpi
+./vendor_gems
 ```

-Then create the BOSH release:
+Then from the project root, create the BOSH release:

 ```
 bosh create release --force